Athenaparsa/Security-Monitoring-Project-Portfolio-/README.md

 ##  👥 Collaborators
 This project was developed collaboratively by:
+- Dr Charles Clarke
 - Kanyinsola Fakehinde (Github - Kanyin-Sola)
+- Matthew Faller
 - Niloofar Thaha (Github - nilufar-nibraz)

 We welcome contributions!
 If you'd like to contribute, feel free to open an issue or submit a pull request.

----

 ##  🔗 Connect With Me
-💼  LinkedIn:  [Your LinkedIn Profile]
+💼  LinkedIn: linkedin.com/in/athena-parsa
- - Kanyinsola Fakehinde (a87238254)
- - Niloofar Thaha
-📩  Email:  [Your Email]
+📩  Email: athena.parsa1@gmail.com
-📌  GitHub:  [Your GitHub Profile]

 🚀  If you find this project useful, don’t forget to star ⭐ the repo!